COMIC: I Spent A Day In Coronavirus Awareness Mode. Epidemiologists, How Did I Do?

 Can I protect myself from catching the coronavirus?
 That's my question as cases mount in the U.S.

-So I spent one day last week trying to do all the right things.
+So I spent one day last week trying to be aware of doing all the right things.
 I mean, how hard can it be to wash your hands a lot and avoid crowds?

 I followed guidelines from the U.S. Centers for Disease Control and Prevention and the World Health Organization.
 Then I asked epidemiologists to grade me.
 Scroll to the end of the comic to find out how I did.